ankitsharma495/gun-detection-/README.md

 - **Libraries and Tools**:
   - OpenCV: For video processing and object detection.
   - NumPy: For numerical computations.
-  - Matplotlib: For result visualization (if applicable).
+  - Matplotlib: For result visualization.
 - **Machine Learning**: Haar cascades for object detection.

 ## Installation